-- Weight Loss– Cocaine is a stimulant which suppresses the user’s appetite.
-Abusers may not eat for days or for even up to a week.
+- Weight loss: Cocaine is a stimulant that suppresses the user’s appetite.
+Abusers may not eat for days or even for up to a week.
 If sudden and drastic weight loss occurs or the individual appears malnourished and has gaunt-like features, this may be an indicator of cocaine use.

-- Runny/Inflamed Nose– Snorting is the most common form for consuming cocaine.
-Oftentimes, a cocaine user’s nose will appear red and inflamed and constant sniffling may also occur.
+- Runny/inflamed nose: Snorting is the most common form of consuming cocaine.
+Oftentimes, a cocaine user’s nose will appear red and inflamed, and constant sniffling may also occur.
 Furthermore, due to the damage cocaine creates within the nasal cavity, nosebleeds are common.

-- Apparent Insomnia– As stated earlier, cocaine is a stimulant, so naturally a person that abuses the chemical will more than likely stay awake for longer periods of time.
-Although their minds and bodies crave rest, it is nearly impossible to fall asleep in the peak of a cocaine high.
+- Apparent insomnia: As stated earlier, cocaine is a stimulant, so naturally, a person that abuses the chemical will more than likely stay awake for longer periods of time.
+Although their minds and bodies crave rest, it is nearly impossible to fall asleep at the peak of a cocaine high.
 Cocaine users have been known to stay awake for days, even up to a week straight.

 What Happens When You Stop Abusing Cocaine?

-From your first phone call to our Admissions Staff at Clearbrook Treatment Centers, a plan is set in place immediately for the person suffering from cocaine addiction.
+From your first phone call to our Admissions Staff at Clearbrook Massachusetts and Clearbrook Pennsylvania, a plan is set in place immediately for the person suffering from cocaine addiction.
 The information gathered from you during your initial intake is passed on to our medical and clinical teams so they are better prepared to effectively help you from the moment you are admitted to our facility.
-This information allows for our staff to begin devising necessary treatment plans and aftercare plans that will better assist you in achieving lasting sobriety.
+This information allows our staff to begin devising necessary treatment plans and aftercare plans that will better assist you in achieving lasting sobriety.